Towards AI Transparency and Accountability: A Global Framework for Exchanging Information on AI Systems: AI Measures: Motivation and Background

-Establishing a public AI registry allowing comparisons among different AI systems would alleviate some of these issues.
-We propose that all commercially available AI systems posing risk to the society be \emph{registered} in AI registry, providing information about their intended use, deployment sector, as well as relevant standardized measures characterizing the AI system at hand, such as statistical fairness metrics (\S\ref{sec:statistical-fairness}), custom measures for the given use (\S\ref{sec:measures-vs-use}), explainability measures (\S\ref{sec:measure-xai}), or performance measures (\S\ref{sec:unseen-data}).
+Unfortunately, such issues are not addressed by existing AI regulation (\S\ref{sec:related-regulation}).
+To keep consumers of AI systems informed, and to alleviate such issues, we propose to establish a public AI Register allowing comparisons among different AI systems.
+In principle, all commercially available AI systems posing a risk to society should be \emph{registered} with the respective AI Office, providing information about their intended use, deployment sector, as well as relevant standardized Measures characterizing the AI system at hand.
+First, we suggest that standardized Measures depend on the given intended use of AI systems (\S\ref{sec:measures-vs-use}).
+Then, we identify and discuss the need for different Measures such as statistical (\S\ref{sec:statistical-fairness}) and explainability Measures (\S\ref{sec:measure-xai}).
+Lastly, we identify challenges to Measure robustness from data exposure and gaming, and propose mitigation strategies (\S\ref{sec:unseen-data}).

-Furthermore, the EC has published two proposed directives which would alleviate the burden of proof on EU citizens about faultiness of an AI system: namely the adopted Product Liability Directive\footnote{ \url{https://www.europarl.europa.eu/legislative-train/theme-a-europe-fit-for-the-digital-age/file-new-product-liability-directive}} and the tabled AI Liability Directive\footnote{ \url{https://www.europarl.europa.eu/legislative-train/theme-a-europe-fit-for-the-digital-age/file-ai-liability-directive}}.
-These directives shift the burden of proof towards AI providers.
-In this way, AI providers will be incentivized to compete in the space of civil liability and safety assurance, which our proposal reinforces.
-The directives will incentivize AI providers to seek transparency sufficient to prove that their AI systems are conformant and competitive with other products having the same intended use (including possibly non-AI software systems) in terms of upholding civil rights such as non-discrimination.